 Data Asset Framework - The Data Asset Framework focuses on uncovering researchers data needs and concerns.
 It was created in the UK for its Higher Education Institutions to help them assess their data holdings and ensure appropriate data management practices are in place.
 It is currently hosted by the Data Curation Centre (DCC)

 Digital Asset Assessment Tool (DAAT) Project - The Digital Asset Assessment Tool (DAAT) Project was lead by the University of London Computer Center.
+A final report was released in 2006.
 The project included an assessment of file format testing tools.

 DIN 31644 - DIN 31644 is a German standard that provides a set of criteria for the setup and management of all institutions aiming to preserve information in digital form.
 It does not focus solely on Libraries, museums and other memory institutions.